nexonyt/twitter-x-API/README.md

 }
 ```

+## Support
+If you need any help implementing integration, write me an e-mail: kontakt@nexonstudio.pl

 ## Donation
-[EN] If my code was useful, I will gladly accept a small donation in the form of a cup of coffee from you: https://buycoffee.to/nexonyt
+If my code was useful, I will gladly accept a small donation in the form of a cup of coffee from you: https://buycoffee.to/nexonyt